 |Why should I insulate my walls?||What is the insulation installed?|

-Research shows that 30% of heat loss occurs through your walls.
+Research shows that up to 25% of heat loss occurs through your walls.
 If you have already installed ceiling and underfloor insulation – think of it like a tomato sandwich – the heat is going to squeeze right out the walls like a sliced tomato!

 The glasswool insulation we use exclusively for our system is Supafil® Frame – made using recycled glass and sand.
 In addition, the product is silicone treated to provide the required performance and enhanced durability.

 Supafil® Frame is manufactured by Knauf Insulation – one of the world’s largest and leading insulation manufacturers.
 Working with Knauf Insulation, we have been able to prepare comprehensive systems based on world-class processes, and applied specifically to New Zealand conditions.

 Yes, Supafil® Frame provides BOTH acoustic and thermal performance.

 Where installed, Supafil® Frame delivers high R-values in comparison to other exterior wall insulation types R2.6 for standard 100mm (4 inch) timber frame and R3.6 for brick veneer.